CabrilloRoboticsClub/tiny_hawk/hello/README.md

         - Directory with the same name as your package (`hello`)
         - This is where you create nodes
         - There will be an `__init__.py` file by default
-2. Go back to the workspace with `cd ..`
-3. Build the package with `colcon build`

 <br>

 ## Hello world
-1. Navigate to the package with `cd src/hello/hello`
+1. Navigate to the package with `cd hello/hello/`
 2. Create a new python file with `touch hello.py` to create a node
-3. Make it executable with `chmod +x controller.py`
+3. Make it executable with `chmod +x hello.py`
 4. Open `hello.py` in VS Code
 5. Add a shebang at the top of the file to make it executable
     ```py